matheuspleal/node-js-boilerplate/README.md

 Finally, the use of **Test-Driven Development (TDD)** ensures several benefits for the code, such as better design, quality, greater development agility, and ease of maintenance and refactoring.

 ### Context
 The project's goal is to demonstrate how it is possible to develop software in a decoupled manner.
-Thus, the example used in this boilerplate is extremely simple and can be divided into two main sets of features: **Authentication** and **Users**.
+Thus, the example used in this boilerplate is extremely simple and can be divided into two main sets of features: **Authentication** and **Persons**.

 The **Authentication** functionality allows **Sign Up** in the system and ensures that the **access token** is generated (**Sign In**) so that **Users** resources, which are protected, can be accessed.

-The **Users** functionality allows an authenticated user to **Fetch Users** in a paginated way and **Get User By Id**.
+The **Persons** functionality allows an authenticated user to **Fetch Persons** in a paginated way and **Get Person By Id**.

 Interaction with the API can be done in two ways, through the **REST API** or the **GraphQL API**.